topo-gps/ios-manual/en/routes/routes_select.rst

 - *Export button*: If you press this button the export pop-up will be shown.
 In this pop-up you can select the kind of data to be exported and change the export settings.
 If you press 'Export' in the export pop-up the selected routes will be exported.
 Another pop-up with apps and actions will be shown.
 If you tap an app or action, the result of the export will be handled by the app or action.

 - *Map button*: If you press this button, the selected routes will be loaded on the map.
-The map will zoom automatically to the selected waypoitns and you will be returned to the map.
+The map will zoom automatically to the selected routes and you will return to the map.

 - *More button*: If you press the more button in the bottom toolbar, a menu will appear from which you can choose the following actions: